 - Creating a Remarkable SEO Strategy from Scratch

 - 13 Actionable Tips to Create A Killer Content Strategy

-> And of course, you should register for my free 4-Day SEO Bootcamp where I’ll share my top strategies to getting higher rankings and traffic from Google!
+And of course, you should sign up for my free 4-Day SEO Bootcamp where I share my top strategies to getting higher rankings and traffic from Google!

-> What is a long-tail keyword?
+What is a long-tail keyword?